-1. Transceivers in UltraScale+ devices support 16.0GT/s.
-Soft PCIe IP is available from Xilinx partners.
+- 1. Transceivers in UltraScale+ devices support 16.0 GT/s.
+Soft PCIe IP is available from AMD partners. - 2.
+PCIe Gen4 is available in AU10P and AU15P in the FFVB676 package.

 For high-performance applications, advanced buffering techniques of the block offer a flexible maximum payload size of up to 1,024 bytes.
 The integrated block interfaces to the integrated high-speed transceivers for serial connectivity and to block RAMs for data buffering.
 Combined, these elements implement the Physical Layer, Data Link Layer, and Transaction Layer of the PCI Express protocol.